kfachikov/QUIZZZZ/docs/agendas/meeting5.md

 ### [14:15 - 14:25] Action points for next week

+- Decide upon answers for the following questions: How server and client communicate?
+How the question instances are sent and what do they actually consist of?
 - Update the code of conduct with the new rules.
 - Decide upon new deadlines.
 - Finish the unresolved threads and empty merge requests from the previous sprint.
-- Resolve the issues assigned in the second sprint.
+- Resolve the issues assigned in the fourth sprint.
     - Intermediate "Answer-revealing" screen
     - Visualize score counter
     - "Congratulations" screen